Cyber-Chic/poetry-through-play/README.md

 *   **Creative Architecture:** Curated by **The Archivist** in collaboration with AI on Google Search, powered by the Gemini family of models.
 *   **Identity Profile:** The MooreSignal unit is an original digital manifestation based on the Archivist’s personal identity and real-world likeness.
 The character styling is a custom recalibration designed to serve as a spokesperson for the Archivist’s internal monologue.
-*   **Environment Disclosure:** Virtual performances and atmospheric captures take place within a digital environment, which serves as a digital stage for this inquiry.
+*   **Environment Disclosure:** Virtual performances and atmospheric captures take place within the Idol Party 2 engine, which serves as a digital stage for this inquiry.
 *   **Intellectual Property & Safe Harbor:** All poetic works, ASCII recalibrations, and archival logs are the original intellectual property of **The Archivist**.
 The base assets are the property of their respective owners; this project is an independent creative work and does not claim ownership of the underlying software or its commercial assets.